-At Nature Made, we’re always engaged with the conversations people are having about CoQ10, and we’ve taken particular notice of one that is causing quite a bit of confusion: the “ubiquinone vs. ubiquinol” debate.
-Recently, some people have been describing ubiquinone—the form of CoQ10 that has been available for years—as inferior now that a new form called ubiquinol has emerged.
-We’ve seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.
+At Nature Made, we're engaged with the conversations people are having about CoQ10 supplements, and we've taken particular notice of one that is causing quite a bit of confusion: the "ubiquinone vs. ubiquinol" debate.
+Recently, some people have been describing ubiquinone, the form of CoQ10 that has been available for years, as inferior now that a new form called ubiquinol has emerged.
+We've seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.

 In the body, CoQ10 exists either in its oxidized form, ubiquinone, or in its reduced form, ubiquinol.
 When oxidized CoQ10 (ubiquinone) is used by the body, it transforms and becomes ubiquinol.
 In the same way, reduced CoQ10 (ubiquinol) becomes ubiquinone when it carries out its role in the body.

-To better understand how this works, let’s take a look at CoQ10 and cellular-energy production.
+To better understand how this works, let's take a look at CoQ10 and cellular-energy production.
 CoQ10 is found inside the powerhouses of cells called the mitochondria, the site where energy production occurs.
-It acts as an electron acceptor or donor in the chain of reactions that lead to energy production.
+It acts as an electron acceptor or donor in the chain of reactions that lead to energy production and supports mitochondrial function.
 When oxidized CoQ10 (ubiquinone) accepts an electron from another molecule in the chain, it becomes reduced (ubiquinol) and when reduced CoQ10 (ubiquinol) donates an electron, it becomes oxidized (ubiquinone).
 Maintaining this state of equilibrium is how the body benefits from CoQ10.†

 Should I take ubiquinone or ubiquinol as a CoQ10 supplement?

 Regardless of what form of CoQ10 you take as a supplement, the body is able to convert the consumed form to the other form as needed.
 For example, if you take a Nature Made Ubiquinol CoQ10 supplement, the body can convert the CoQ10 (ubiquinol) to the oxidized CoQ10 (ubiquinone) and vice versa.
+(Ubiquinone is also known as Ubidecarenone.)
 This conversion takes place to maintain a state of equilibrium between reduced CoQ10 (ubiquinol) and oxidized CoQ10 (ubiquinone).
+Having a balanced state of these two nutrients may be able to help prevent oxidative stress on the cells in the body.

 Which form of CoQ10 is more effective?